-(Update: August 2016) Flick has posted the template resources and a PowerPoint presentation to the MSL website to help outgoing directors and boards to prepare a "briefing book" that captures critical information to pass on during a transition in leadership.
-This was the focus of a session at the Broad Valleys Federation meeting in
+(Originally reported August 2016) Flick has posted the template resources and a Power Point presentation to the MSL website to help outgoing directors and boards to meetings as well.

-March and is a resource that has been requested as a follow-up item at many of the trainings on succession and managing a change in executive leadership which MSL has sponsored over the past two years.
+prepare a "briefing book" that captures critical information to pass on during a transition in leadership.
+This was the focus of a session at the Broad Valleys Federation meeting in March and is a resource that has been requested as a follow-up item at many of the trainings on succession and managing a change in executive leadership which MSL has sponsored over the past two years.